Iowa City, IA

 - Closed on City holidays and windy days

-- On busy days, you may have to wait in line.
-We appreciate your patience, and we look forward to serving you.
+On busy days, you may have to wait in line.
+Landfill staff appreciate your patience and look forward to serving you.
+The landfill office is not open to the public.

 Landfill Bans